samesystem/graphql_rails/docs/components/model.md

   graphql do |c|
-    c.attribute :first_name # will be accessible as firstName from client side c.attribute :first_name, camelize: true # will be accessible as firstName from client side c.attribute :first_name, camelize: false # will be accessible as first_name from client side end end
+    c.attribute :first_name # will be accessible as firstName from client side c.attribute :first_name, options: { attribute_name_format: :original } # will be accessible as first_name from client side
+  end
+end